lizislot/lizislot.github.io/linear_algebra.md

 This page summarizes key topics in linear algebra I have studied.
 The textbook recommended: Linear Algebra 5th edition

 ---

 ## 1. Vector Spaces and Subspaces
-- Definition of vector spaces, subspaces
+- Definition of vector spaces and subspaces
 - Examples: R^n, function spaces
 - Keywords: 向量空间, 子空间